|

 of the parts.
 To help to understand irreducibility let’s use a

-It is not the sum of its parts.
+than the sum of its parts.
+There is

 is to deny the self-transforming nature of systems.
 A system is knowable only as itself.
 It is irreducible.
 We can't disentangle the effects of so many